rehypejs/rehype-document/readme.md

 ### `rehype().use(document[, options])`

-Wrap a document around HTML.
+Wrap a document around a fragment.

 ##### `options`